teebes/tango-core/README.rst

  Tango: Scripting Framework for the Web
 ========================================

-Restock web content from a variety of sources, one Python script at a time.
+Pre-process web content from a variety of sources, one Python script at a time.

-Tango is a web framework for reflowing data, great for respinning content for mobile web sites or repurposing upstream data (no matter how messy) for new and improved APIs, built with Python and Flask.
+Tango is a web framework for content middleware, great for respinning content for mobile web sites or repurposing upstream data (no matter how messy) for new and improved APIs, built with Python and Flask.

 Overview